EPCCed/eidf-docs/docs/dataingest/IngestUserDoc.md

 1. An ingest workflow is set up for the dataset.

 Automated ingestion of each batch of data then proceeds as follows:
-1. The data provider uploads a batch of data files (_raw data_) and corresponding _metadata_ to a "landing zone" for this dataset, accessed via the Managed File Transfer (MFT) service.
+1. The data provider uploads a batch of data files (_raw data_ or ARD) and the corresponding _metadata_ to a "landing zone" for this dataset, accessed via the *Managed File Transfer* (MFT) service.
 1. The raw data may be processed and transformed to ARD format, if requested by the data provider.
 1. The analytics ready data is published on the ARD service.
 1. The uploaded metadata is updated with download links and is published in the EIDF Data Catalogue.